How safe and functional is the current downtown courthouse?

 What are the major functional difficulties?

-The central courthouse lacks secured vehicle pick-up and drop-off areas for those in custody.
+The courthouse lacks secured vehicle pick-up and drop-off areas for those in custody.
 The building also doesn’t meet other state and federal codes for modern courthouses.
 Courtrooms in the downtown courthouse are not adequately designed to meet current demands for efficiency and services.
-Also, the required security screening equipment and inadequate lobby size regularly creates long lines that delay entry into the building.
-And the building doesn’t meet current Americans with Disabilities Act standards due to a lack of entry ramps and elevators.
+Also, the required security screening equipment and inadequate lobby size regularly create long lines that delay entry into the building.
+And the building doesn’t meet current ADA standards due to lack of entry ramps and elevators.